-When all issues involved in the extraction of Uganda’s oil go well, by 2020, we should be an oil producing and exporting nation.
+When all issues involved in the extraction of Uganda’s oil go well, we should be an oil producing and exporting nation.
 In preparation for this, Government went ahead and asked the oil contracting companies, alongside their own technocrats, to come up with a plan to involve all the necessary aspects that we are able to come up with for the preparation and involvement in digging it up.

 So, the three companies, CNOOC – the China National Offshore Oil Corporation – Tullow; and Total E&P Uganda and Government, came up with a study documented as the; Industry Baseline Survey, to find the Local Labour Content that we can provide for the smooth production of the oil.

 Basically, they came up with a breakdown of the labour needs thus: 15% as the expert university degree engineering component; 60% as the technical, artisans and mechanical skills ability; and then, the 25% of the non-professional unskilled labour.

 If you put that in numbers, the people who would get “direct” employment would number more than 150,000.
 These are not all necessarily permanent jobs, but a lot of these skills would be transferable to the time when the oil wanes, but that can be as far as ten years away.

 That alone would address a significant content of this employment-starved country; and could indirectly and inclusively affect more than one million people in the oil producing areas, alone.

 The downside of this is that, if Uganda does not get those jobs, they could “go” to our neighbours who have developed skills and certification for the type of jobs in their previous dealings with the oil industry and these specific companies.